telerik/winforms-docs/controls/dataentry/how-to/change-the-editor-to-a-bound-raddropdownlist.md

 ---
 title: Change The Editor To a Bound RadDropDownList
-page_title: Change the editor to a bound RadDropDownList | RadDataEntry
+page_title: Change the editor to a bound RadDropDownList - WinForms DataEntry Control
-description: Change the editor to a bound RadDropDownList
+description: Learn how to change the editor in WinForms DataEntry to a bound RadDropDownList.
 slug: winforms/dataentry/how-to/change-the-editor-to-a-bound-raddropdownlist
 tags: change,the,editor,to,a,bound,raddropdownlist
 published: True